ssteinberg/wave_tracer/_sources/index.rst.txt

 It operates by path tracing elliptical cones, which act as the geometric proxies for light waves, and simulating the interaction of the underlying waves with the virtual environment.
 **wave_tracer** simulates the wave-interference phenomena that arise when these light wave are diffracted by geometry and materials.

+Wave tracing can be computationally costly.
+Depending on the scene---the complexity of its geometric details and light transport---one can expect a roughly *~5-20x* slower performance compared with pure classical ray tracing.
+However, a major advantage over traditional wave simulation tools is that this cost ratio remains rather stable as scene complexity increases: **wave_tracer** scales well to complicated settings and environments.

 The system is designed to operate across different ranges of the electromagnetic spectrum.
 **wave_tracer** provides extensive facilities for representing and working with different types of spectra; for quantifying the emission spectra of emitters, sensitivity spectra of sensors, and the wavelength-dependent properties of materials.